 9. SPECIAL NEEDS: Michaelhouse aims to be as inclusive as possible.
 All rooms are accessible to wheelchairs and pushchairs by ramp or lift.
 A loop system operates in the café and chapel spaces.
 Please let the centre manager know if you have special needs 5 days in advance of your booking.

 10. CONCERTS: The Michaelhouse centre has a contract with the Performing Rights Society for performances of music and payments are made retrospectively every quarter.
 The amounts calculated are based on the programme of music, audience numbers and gross box office takings.
-The concert organiser (i.e. the person who makes the booking) is responsible for paying the fees via the Michaelhouse centre.
+The concert organiser (i.e. the Hirer) is responsible for paying the fees via the Michaelhouse centre.
 An invoice will be sent as soon as the amount is known; this may be up to six months after the event.
 If advance notice of these costs is required, it is the responsibility of the person making the booking to contact the Performing Rights Society him/herself.
-The café is not open for evening events; it may be possible to arrange for interval drinks in advance, in the café space, but any arrangements must be made through the cafe and centre managers.
+The café is not open for evening events; it may be possible to arrange for interval drinks in advance, in the café space, but any arrangements must be made through the café and centre managers.
 For information about the café please see: www.michaelhousecafe.co.uk

 11. Wifi is available free of charge in the café and meeting rooms.